Our Wakes: 2017

-During our various trips in Italia we realized how much volcanic activities and earthquakes have
+During our various trips in Italia we realized how much tectonic activities and

 Unfortunately on the 24th of August 79 AD, Vesuvius erupted violently.
 There were some

-warning signs, but not everybody considered them as serious.
-Ash was thrown 20km up into the
+warning signs, but not everybody considered them serious.
+Ash was thrown 20km up into the sky

 instantly killed all those exposed to the gases.
 Afterwards, everything was covered in ash untill